 Fund Balance (Break-even)

 Service center rates should be set so the center breaks even.
 However, this requires very precise calculations of expected units, costs, and subsidies at the beginning of the fiscal year when rates are set.
 Because estimates may be inaccurate, it is probable that the center will have a surplus or deficit at the end of the year.
 Ideally, prior year surpluses or deficits should be included in the rate computation for the next year.
 However, up to a 10% (positive or negative) fund balance, as a percent of current year expenditures, will be considered acceptable by University standards.
-Any balances outside of the 10% threshold will require corrective measures.
+Any balances outside of the 10% threshold may require corrective measures.
 The Division of Financial Analysis will specifically review fund balances annually for SSFs and will work with those in excess of the threshold.

 Plant Fund Reserve